felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/highlight-star-quotes.png" position="center" caption="" >}}

-Psst, I have created [a free book version of all my Star Quotes](/star-quotes) if you are interested.
+Psst, you can access [a compilation of all my Star Quotes](/star-quotes) if you are interested.

 ### Step 4: Write down your opinion of the book